 New York was one of the original long-term care partnership states offering asset protection when owning a qualified LTC policy.
-There are a wide variety of care providers in the state, but costs are increasing rapidly due to increasing demand for services and rising labor costs.
+Long-term health care costs in New York are increasing rapidly due to increasing demand for services and rising labor costs.

 Quality care options are available throughout New York, and several insurance solutions are available.
-However, rapidly increasing costs for care services statewide are becoming burdensome on residents and their families for those who do not have Long-Term Care Insurance.
+However, the exploding costs for care services statewide are becoming burdensome on residents and their families for those who do not have Long-Term Care Insurance.

 - adult day care centers